solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     > **Note**: Even if the two queries have different aggregation levels, the query optimizer is able to infer the use of the materialized view.
 This happens because the materialized view covers both aggregation levels (`Quarter` and `Month`) as well as both aggregation measures (`TotalAmount` and `ProfitAmount`).

+When executing a query that uses a materialized view, the process includes querying the view's CCI index, and applying any changes from the delta store.
+The more data that is present in the delta store, the slower the performance of the query.
+Depending on the size of the data in the delta store, will dictate whether or not the materialized view is beneficial.
+To avoid performance degradation, it's important to keep track of the `material view overhead`.
+This overhead is calculated as a ratio.
+The `overhead_ratio` = total_rows/base_view_rows.
+If this ratio becomes too high, consider rebuilding the materialized views so all rows currently in the delta store are moved to the CCI.

-2. Check the materialized view overhead:
+You can obtain the materialized view overhead ratio through the use of `DBCC PDW_SHOWMATERIALIZEDVIEWOVERHEAD`:

     ```sql
     DBCC PDW_SHOWMATERIALIZEDVIEWOVERHEAD ( 'wwi_perf.mvCustomerSales' )
     ```

-    The results show that `BASE_VIEW_ROWS` are equal to `TOTAL_ROWS` (and hence `OVERHEAD_RATIO` is 1).
+In our scenario, the results show that `BASE_VIEW_ROWS` are equal to `TOTAL_ROWS` (and hence `OVERHEAD_RATIO` is 1).
 The materialized view is perfectly aligned with the base view.
 This situation is expected to change once the underlying data starts to change.

-3. Update the original data the materialized view was built on:
+Suppose we update the original base table data:

     ```sql
     UPDATE